 11. On what campus is this program available?

-- This program is offered on the following campuses: West Los Angeles, Irvine, Encino and Westlake Village.
+- This program is offered on the following campuses: West Los Angeles, Irvine, and Encino.

 Not all campus locations offer this program at each start time.